Some Loci of Rational Cubic Fourfolds: Preliminary results

-Recall that a non-degenerate scheme $X\subset \p^N$ is 2--\it regular \rm if its homogeneous ideal $I(X)$ is generated by quadratic equations and if $I(X)$ has a linear resolution.
-In particular the first syzygies of $I(X)$ are generated by the linear ones.
+\begin{defin}{\rm A non-degenerate scheme $X\subset \p^N$ is 2--{\it regular} in the sense of Castelnuovo--Mumford if its homogeneous ideal $I(X)$ is generated by quadratic equations and if $I(X)$ has a linear resolution.
+In particular the first syzygies of $I(X)$ are generated by the linear ones.} \end{defin} Examples of $2$-regular irreducible varieties are non-degenerate irreducible varieties $X\subset \p^N$ of minimal degree $\deg(X)=\codim(X)+1$, which are also characterized by the previous algebraic property.